-- Acromioclavicular joint pain.
-This is pain in the joint on the tip of the shoulder where your collarbone joins your shoulder blade.
+- Acromioclavicular joint pain – painful joint on the tip of the shoulder where the collarbone and shoulder blade join.